kalebheitzman/homebrew-dev/README.md

 - Brew for installing packages like nginx, php, and mariadb
 - A centralized code folder
 - mkcert for locally-trusted development certificates
+- Easy to start and stop daemonized services

 Brew gives me all of the tools on macOS that I would expect when setting up a production server on Ubuntu.
 All code goes into `~/Developer` so I can easily get to everything in one spot.
 AND...
 I use `mkcert` to generate certificates that I can use locally by wiring them up in nginx.
 Being able to test https locally is essential.